Spin Alternative Record Guide: Influence and reappraisal

-Having edited the book, Weisbard put his pursuit of a PhD at UC Berkeley on hold and accepted a job offer from Spin, which marked the beginning of his career as a rock critic.
-Meanwhile, the guide's entry on folk guitarist John Fahey introduced his music to a new generation of listeners.
+Having edited the book, Weisbard put his pursuit of a PhD at UC Berkeley on hold and accepted a job offer from Spin, which was the beginning of his career as a rock critic.
+Meanwhile, the guide's entry on the folk guitarist John Fahey introduced his music to a new generation of listeners.
 His entry in the guide was written by Byron Coley, who had previously profiled Fahey for Spin in 1994 at a time when the musician lived in reclusion and was commonly believed to be dead.
-According to Ben Ratliff at the New York Times, Coley's writings helped revive Fahey's career by drawing renewed attention from record labels and the alternative scene.
+According to Ben Ratliff at the New York Times, Coley's writings helped to revive Fahey's career by drawing renewed attention from record labels and the alternative scene.
 For his part, Fahey appreciated the guide's effect on his career and especially its association of his music with contemporary alternative subculture.
 With the arrival of a younger audience, Fahey felt vindicated in his long-standing misgivings about the marketing of his back catalog to an older demographic of listeners interested in traditionalist folk and new-age music.
 He wrote about the Spin guide in the liner notes of his 1997 album City of Refuge:

 The book has been cited as a bellwether of trends in critical consensus from the time of its publication.
 For example, the book's favorable treatment of ABBA marked a significant step in the revival of the band's reputation among critics.
 While ABBA had always been massively popular on an international scale, earlier critics had tended to dismiss their music as frivolous, unhip, or otherwise unworthy of serious attention.
-Conversely, the guide's omission of the English band Talk Talk—who had released commercially successful synth-pop before adopting an experimental approach on their last two albums, which were later seen as forebears of post-rock—signaled the low point of that group's reputation among American critics.
+Conversely, the guide's omission of the English band Talk Talk — who had released commercially successful synth-pop before adopting an experimental approach on their last two albums, which were later seen as forebears of post-rock — signaled the low point of that group's reputation among American critics.